google/gin-config/docs/index.md

 are inherited by lower levels, so e.g. parameters bound in a hypothetical `eval/train_data` scope would override those bound in `eval` (which override bindings in the root scope).

+While nesting of scopes is supported there is some ongoing debate around their ordering and behavior, so try to avoid relying on the ordering.

 ### Explicit scopes